echoaj/UsefulCommands/Tools/docker_tips.md

 Make it so you don't need to add sudo in front\
 `sudo groupadd docker`\
 `sudo usermod -aG docker $USER`\
-restart VM or execture the command below\
+restart VM or execute the command below\
 `newgrp docker`\
 `docker run hello-world` should work now.